sdarwin/Ansible-VNC/docs/users-guide-systemd.md

 SYSTEMD

 This document assumes your Administrator has installed VNC as a per-user systemd service.
-What this means, in simpler terms, is that as a "service" it will automatically start when the server boots up.

 To manually start the service if it's not running:
 systemctl --user start vncserver